Skip to content

 • Alight at Pham Ngu Lao

-05:30 pm – 9:00 pm have dinner, stroll along Bui Vien Night Street
+05:30 pm – 9:00 pm Have dinner, stroll along Bui Vien Night Street

 A different atmosphere awaits tourists at night in Ho Chi Minh City.
 Book your Street Food and Sightseeing Night Tour with an Aodai Rider and discover the city’s off-the-beaten paths.